 Rotting Log

-Chickens love biting and nipping woods.
+Chickens love biting and nipping wood.
 So, you could take advantage and make use of lumber.
 You could fill the woods with many peas and observe how these birds prick the peas away.

-Do you want some ideas?
-Click the link and watch these chickens grabbing peas.
+Do you want some ideas? watch these chickens grabbing peas:

 Can You Feed Your Chicken Cooked Peas?